nathanwoulfe/nathanwoulfe.github.io/_posts/2020-06-21-why-i-removed-plumber-subscriptions.md

 Why?
 Of course I'll tell you why.

 For the most part, the free Plumber tier will solve a site's workflow needs.
 It's a complete workflow engine, with pretty much all the bells and whistles.
-The number of workflow groups is limited, and some advanced features are disabled, but for many|most sites, it will be plenty powerful.
+The number of workflow groups is limited, and some advanced features are disabled, but for many/most sites, it will be plenty powerful.

 For those larger sites needing more approval groups, or document-type workflows, or conditional approvals, or non-logged-in approvals, or any of the other advanced features, licenses are available.